-On December 6, 2018, the BOD of the Parent Company approved the appropriation of retained earnings amounting to P17.00 billion to be earmarked for strategic investment in property development starting in 2019.
-In March 2019, P16.60 billion out of P17.00 billion was reversed.
-The remaining P400.00 million was earmarked for strategic investment in property development expected to be completed in the next three years.
+On December 6, 2018, the BOD of the Parent Company approved the appropriation of retained earnings amounting to ₱17.00 billion to be earmarked for strategic investment in property development starting in 2019.
+In March 2019, ₱16.60 billion out of ₱17.00 billion was reversed.
+The remaining ₱400.00 million was earmarked for strategic investment in property development expected to be completed until 2025.